 303 The Spanish Novel.
 F odd years, core.
 A study of the Spanish novel from La Celestina to the present.
 Reading and interpretation of key chapters in Spain's outstanding novels as well as complete works.
 A study is made of the chief characteristics of the various types of novels.
 Prerequisite: 202 or equivalent.
 Conducted in Spanish.
-Mr. Vila.
+Not offered 1970-71.

 304 The Spanish Novel.
 F odd years, core.
 A continuation of 303.
-Mr. Vila.
+Not offered 1970-71.

 305 SPANISH AND LATIN AMERICAN POETRY.
 F odd years, core.
-A study of the history and characteristics of Spanish poetry, by means of extensive readings and detailed examination of major poets.
+A study of the history and characteristics of Spanish poetry by means of extensive readings and detailed examination of major poets.
 Special emphasis will be placed on the themes, forms, and techniques of poets of the last two centuries.
 Conducted in Spanish.
-Not offered in 1969-70.
+Not offered 1970-1971.

 306 SPANISH AND LATIN AMERICAN POETRY.
 S odd years, core.
 A study of the history and characteristics of Latin American poetry, by means of extensive readings and detailed examination of major poets.
 Special emphasis will be placed on the themes, forms, and techniques of poets from the Modernist generation to the present day.
 Conducted in Spanish.
-Not offered in 1969-70.
+Not offered 1970-71.

 307 THE LATIN-AMERICAN NOVEL.
 F odd years, core.
 A study of the novels of Latin America with particular emphasis on the last two centuries.
 Attention will be paid to the conditions that gave rise to the different types of novels, as well as to the intrinsic literary value of the novels themselves.
 Conducted in Spanish.
-Not offered 1969-70.
+Mrs. Cortina.

 308 THE LATIN-AMERICAN NOVEL.
 S odd years, core.
 A continuation of 307.
-Not offered 1969-70.

-309 THE SPANISH DRAMA.
+Mrs. Cortina.

+309 The Spanish Drama.
 F even years, core.
 A study of the dramatic expression of Spain's Golden Age of literature.
 Particular emphasis will be placed on the drama of Lope de Vega, Tirso de Molina Calderón, and Alarcón.
 Conducted in Spanish.
 Prerequisite: 202 or equivalent.
+Not offered 1970-71.

 310 THE SPANISH DRAMA.
 S even years, core.
 A study of the dramatic expression of Echegaray, Benavente, Lorca, Casona, and Buere Vallejo.
 Conducted in Spanish.
 Prerequisite: Spanish 309.
+Not offered 1970-71.

+390 READINGS AND RESEARCH.
+F. I. S.

-390 Readings and Research.
-F, I, S. Prerequisite: permission of the department.
+Prerequisite: permission of the department.